 Sort Keys.
 Like Hadoop, Redshift can skip entire pages when filtering on dimensional values if the data is inserted in an ORDERED format.
 The SQL engine looks at the header for a page, decides if the values fall within the MIN and MAX values and then can skip entire swaths of data.
 We saw order-of-magnitude improvements when implemented correctly (It acts as a pseudo partition) reducing resource use when filtering by almost 90%.
 Since Time Series analysis is a key analytics use case, Sort Keys are incredibly impactful when doing Period over Period, Lead, Lag, and other time based calculations.

 4.)
 Snowflake Cost Optimization

-While all of the three cloud data warehouses will benefit from more optimal query formation and automatically engineered structures that answer questions with less resource consumption, Snowflake has a very interesting scaling model that lines up perfectly with some unique features of the AtScale Virtual Data Warehouse.
+While all of the three cloud data warehouses will benefit from more optimal query formation and automatically engineered structures that answer questions with less resource consumption, Snowflake has a very interesting scaling model that lines up perfectly with some unique features of the AtScale’s intelligent data virtualization.